kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 Yes.
 Containers already running with AppArmor enforcement will continue to do so, but on restart will fallback to the container runtime default.
-Pods created with AppArmor disabled will have their annotations stripped.
+Pods created with AppArmor disabled will have their fields & annotations stripped.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Newly started or restarted containers in pods that still have the AppArmor annotations will have the specified AppArmor profile applied, rather than the runtime default.
+Newly started or restarted containers in pods that still have the AppArmor field/annotations will have the specified AppArmor profile applied, rather than the runtime default.

 ###### Are there any tests for feature enablement/disablement?